 Educational programs designed for homeschool families

-Workshops are offered throughout the day for different age groups.
+Visit the Museum for a day of interactive programing all about Connecticut history!
+Workshops are offered throughout the day for a variety of ages centered around two primary themes: 1) Connecticut nicknames and symbols and 2) museum jobs and the work that happens behind the scenes.
 Each workshop includes a list of additional resources to encourage further at-home exploration of the workshop themes.

 A lunch break will take place from 11:45 am-12:30 pm.
 Bring a bagged lunch and enjoy meeting other homeschool families!
 Please note, parents or guardians are expected to remain on Connecticut Museum premises for the duration of Homeschool Day.
 The auditorium lobby will be available for adults to use throughout the day.